microsoft/vscode-docs/docs/containers/debug-netcore.md

 - If needed, create a .NET project with `dotnet new`.
 - Open the project folder in VS Code.
+- Optionally, set a breakpoint.

+## .NET SDK vs. Dockerfile Build

-- You are prompted with whether to build your image using a Dockerfile or the [.NET SDK](https://www.microsoft.com/net/download).
-If you want a simple container debug experience without a Dockerfile or if you are more familiar with MSBuild, choose **Use .NET SDK**.
-If you're more comfortable working with Dockerfiles, choose **Use a Dockerfile**.
+If you want a simple container debug experience without a Dockerfile or if you are more familiar with `MSBuild`, go with **.NET SDK**.
+If you're more comfortable working with `Dockerfiles`, choose **Dockerfile**.

 ### .NET SDK Container Build (Debug without `Dockerfile`)

-// TODO: add context

 1. Press `kb(workbench.action.debug.start)` or choose **Start Debugging** from the **Run** menu.
+(Make sure you don't have any existing launch profiles in `launch.json`)
+2. You're going to be prompted with a list of debuggers, choose Select **Docker: Debug in Container**
-1. You will be prompted with options to either build with a Dockerfile (**User a Dockerfile**) or build using the .NET SDK (**Use .NET SDK**)
+3. You will be prompted with options to either build with a `Dockerfile` (**User a Dockerfile**) or build using the .NET SDK (**Use .NET SDK**)
-1. Select **Use .NET SDK**
+4. Select **Use .NET SDK**
-1. If you have multiple project files in your workspace, choose the project file associated with the project you want to debug
+5. If you have multiple project files in your workspace, choose the project file associated with the project you want to debug
-1. Optionally, set a breakpoint.
-1. Your .NET app will run in a Docker container, and the web app will open in your browser.
+6. Your .NET app will run in a Docker container, and the web app will open in your browser.

 > Note: **Supported .NET SDK Versions:** This feature is available for .NET SDK version 7.0.300 and above by default.
 For versions between 7.0.100 and 7.0.300, enable it with `dotnet add package Microsoft.NET.Build.Containers` You can read more about .NET SDK Container build on [Microsoft Learn](https://learn.microsoft.com/en-us/dotnet/core/docker/publish-as-container).

 ### Debug with `Dockerfile`

-// TODO: add context

 1. Wait until a notification appears asking if you want to add required assets for debugging.
 Select **Yes**: